ecosyste-ms/parser/DEVELOPMENT.md

 `git clone https://github.com/ecosyste-ms/parser.git`

 The project uses ruby on rails which have a number of system dependencies you'll need to install.

 - [ruby](https://www.ruby-lang.org/en/documentation/installation/)
 - [postgresql 14](https://www.postgresql.org/download/)
 - [redis 6+](https://redis.io/download/)
 - [node.js 16+](https://nodejs.org/en/download/)

+You will then need to set some configuration environment variables.
+Copy `env.example` to `.env.development` and customise the values to suit your local setup.

 Once you've got all of those installed, from the root directory of the project run the following commands: